Parish of Berkswich - God's love in Community

 Affirmation of faith

-With our Christian brothers and sisters throughout the world, let us declare our faith in the resurrection of our Lord Jesus Christ.
+With our Christian siblings throughout the world, let us declare our faith in the resurrection of our Lord Jesus Christ.

 Christ died for our sins in accordance with the Scriptures; he was buried; he was raised to life on the third day in accordance with the Scriptures; afterwards he appeared to his followers, and to all the apostles: this we have received, and this we believe.
 Amen.